nickgammon/G-Pascal/markdown/pascal_compiler.md

 ## How to enter and compile a program {#how_to_compile}

-1. Enter the Editor from the main menu (type E) and use that to enter your program.
-Alternatively load it from your PC using the File menu.
-The Editor is described in a separate page.
+1. Use the Editor to enter your program (type "I" to insert text).
+Alternatively load it from your PC by using "LOAD".
+The Editor is described [here](editor.htm).

-2. Type "S" from the main menu to syntax-check the code.
+2. Type "S" to syntax-check the code.
 This is slightly faster than attempting to compile it.
 This step is optional.

 3. When it is error-free type "C" to compile it and produce P-codes.

-4. If it compiles without errors type "R" from the main menu to run the code.
+4. If it compiles without errors type "R" to run the code.
 Alternatively type D to debug or T to trace it.

 5. If the code does not appear to be doing anything try typing Ctrl+C to abort it, Ctrl+T to trace it, or Ctrl+D to enter debugging mode.
 Alternatively press the NMI switch (if installed) to do a warm start, recovering control of the processor and retaining your source code.